-Nature Name Amount Name of Rela- Nature of Remarks,
+Nature of Name of Amount Name of Rela- Nature of Remarks,

-of fund of involved the tion Transac- if any
+fund lender# involved the tion Transaction if any

-taken lender subsidi- tion for
+taken subsidiary, for which

-ary, joint which
+joint funds

-venture, funds
+venture, utilized

-associate utilized
+associate

-May mention Whether Bank/ NBFC/ Corporate, etc.

-Specify whether fund taken on account of or to meet obligation of subsidiary, joint venture, associate.
+- # May mention Whether Bank/ NBFC/ Corporate, etc. - Specify whether fund taken on account of or to meet obligation of subsidiary, joint venture, associate.

-65. Whether the company has raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies, if so, give details thereof and also report if the company has defaulted in repayment of such loans raised; [Paragraph 3(ix)(f)]
+67. Whether the company has raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies, if so, give details thereof and also report if the company has defaulted in repayment of such loans raised; [Paragraph 3(ix)(f)]

-- (a) Under this clause, the auditor is required to report: - Whether the company has raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies;

-- If yes, give details of such loans; and - Report if the company has defaulted in repayment of such loans raised.
+- (a) Under this clause, the auditor is required to report: - Whether the company has raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies; - If yes, give details of such loans; and - Report if the company has defaulted in repayment of such loans raised.